open-power-ref-design-toolkit/ibm-crassd/docs/source/telemlistenerguideline.rst

             break
         msglen = struct.unpack('>I', raw_msglen)[0]

 Next we need to continue in the crassd_client function, and get the actual sensor readings.
-The code snippet below uses the length collected from the header to retrive all of the data that was sent, from the socket buffer.
-The data is then loaded into a dictionary to prepare for usage, using the json.loads function.
+The code snippet below uses the length collected from the header to retrieve all of the data that was sent, from the socket buffer.
+The data is then loaded into a dictionary to prepare for usage, using the JSON.loads function.

 .. code-block:: python
     :linenos: